ZEISS Research Award

 Optical metamaterials have extraordinary properties such as a negative refractive index.
 Therefore, these materials have a wide range of uses.
 They enable the manufacture of “perfect” lenses whose diffraction does not limit resolution.
 Conceivable applications include new lithography processes for manufacturing computer chips.

 Kurt Busch studied physics in Karlsruhe, where he also obtained his doctorate.
 In 2004/2005 he was an Associate Professor at the University of Central Florida.
 He has been a professor at the Institute of Theoretical Solid Body Physics at the University of Karlsruhe since April 2005.

 Martin Wegener studied physics in Frankfurt, where he also obtained his doctorate.
-After conducting research work at AT&T Laboratories in den USA (1988–1990), he held his first professorship in Dortmund.
+After conducting research work at AT&T Laboratories in den USA (1988-1990), he held his first professorship in Dortmund.
 He has been working at the Institute of Applied Physics at the University of Karlsruhe since 1995.
-In 2001, he became head of the working group for photonic crystals at the Karlsruhe Research Center.
-Wegener received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgesellschaft (German Research Foundation) in 2000.
+He became head of the workgroup for photonic cyrstals of the Karlsruhe research Center in 2001.
+In 2000 Wegener received the Gottfried Wilhelm Leibniz Award of the German research community.

 Mark Kasevich, Professor of Physics at Stanford University in California, USA, was honored with the 2004 Carl Zeiss Research Award for his research work on precision atom interferometers.